Skip to content

 Confused about Medicaid?

-Just add up the gross pay on your household’s paychecks (the amount before taxes, insurance and everything else is taken out), and come up with the total for an average month.
+To determine if you are eligible, just add up the gross pay of your household’s paychecks (the amount before taxes, insurance and everything else is taken out), and come up with the total for an average month.

-If it’s less than the numbers below*, you can qualify for Medicaid.
+If it totals less than the numbers below*, the pregnant person can qualify for Medicaid.

-In determining the household of a pregnant woman, she is counted as herself plus the number of children she is expected to deliver this pregnancy.
+In determining the household size of a pregnant person, they are counted as self plus the number of children expected to deliver this pregnancy.

 Start the application process immediately if you think you may qualify for Medicaid.
 See below.
 It can take 45 days for coverage to be set up, and while you wait, your appointments may or may not be covered by Medicaid.